-Honolulu-based composer and pianist Andrew Filson creates music inspired by the various cultures with which he interacts.
+American composer and pianist Andrew Filson creates music inspired by the various cultures with which he interacts.
 His interest in working with both Western and non-Western music has resulted in compositions utilizing traditional instruments from Korea, China, and Japan, and it is through this merging of distinct cultural elements that he strives to uncover a unique voice in the expanding field of intercultural composition.

 Once described as “wonderfully exhausting” and “relentless in its energy,” Filson’s music is often brimming with rhythmic intensity.
 By coupling high-energy rhythmic devices with a colorful harmonic language, his music aims to stimulate the audience.
 Filson’s interest in cross-cultural composing has resulted in a merging of musical elements from both East Asia and the West with a unique voice that neither entirely derives nor ignores their respective traditions.

-Recent premieres include “Building Castles in the Sky” as performed by gayageum player Sohyun Youn (윤소현) and janggu player Dongwoo Ham (함동우), “Fractured Mirrors” for flute and guitar, which was performed and recorded by Duo Alterity, and “Tone at Twilight” in Tokyo, Japan by the Japanese Orchestra Dolce.
+Recent premieres include Longing, a work for sanjo gayageum and piano premiered by Su-Yean Ha and Weon-Ju Chu, Be Silent, a work for violin and 10-string dae ajaeng premiered by Dasom Cheon and Sora Yoon, Building Castles in the Sky as performed by gayageum player Sohyun Youn and janggu player Dongwoo Ham, Fractured Mirrors for flute and guitar, which was performed and recorded by Duo Alterity, and Tone at Twilight in Tokyo, Japan by the Japanese Orchestra Dolce.
 Filson’s music has also received performances by notable musicians such as world-renown pipa virtuoso Yang Jing, the highly acclaimed Duo Yumeno, and many others.